Maddyhub007/art-gallery/README.md

-Artworks Table React App
+Artworks Table Assignment

-This project is a React + TypeScript application that displays artworks from the Art Institute of Chicago API .
-It demonstrates server-side pagination, custom row selection, and dynamic row selection via user input using PrimeReact components.
+This React + TypeScript project displays artworks from the Art Institute of Chicago API.
+It includes server-side pagination, custom row selection, and a custom input to select rows as per assignment requirements.

 Features

-Fetches artworks page by page using server-side pagination.

-Displays 5 artworks per page.
+Fetches 5 artworks per page from API.

-Row selection using checkboxes, with persistent selection across pages.
+Server-side pagination: every page change fetches data from the API.

+Select/deselect rows with checkboxes.

-Select All / Deselect All on the current page.
+Select all rows on current page.

-Custom selection panel displaying selected rows.
+Custom selection panel showing selected rows.

 Remove rows from selection panel.

-Custom input to select the first N rows on the current page.
+Custom input: user types a number, clicks submit, and the first N rows on the page get selected.

-Submit button to process selected rows.
+Submit button to process all selected rows.

-PrimeReact ProgressSpinner while loading API data.
+Shows loading spinner when fetching data.

-Clean and professional UI without overlays or flickers.
+Selection persists across pages.

 Tech Stack

-React 18 (with Vite)

-TypeScript
+React + TypeScript

 PrimeReact (Checkbox, Paginator, ProgressSpinner)

-CSS Modules / Custom CSS
+Vite (for project setup)

 Art Institute of Chicago API

-Installation
+How to Run

-Clone the repository:
+Clone the project:

-git clone <your-repo-url>
+git clone <repo-url>
-cd <repo-folder>
+cd <project-folder>

 Install dependencies: